-From concerned parents keeping their families informed on the status of their child’s treatment to doctors on rounds seeing patients and staying in touch with colleagues around the clock, the presence of cellphones and cellular-connected tablets keeps everything in constant motion.
+From concerned parents keeping their families informed on the status of their child’s treatment, to doctors on rounds seeing patients and staying in touch with colleagues around the clock, the presence of cellphones and cellular-connected tablets keeps everything in constant motion.

-Unfortunately, at the Shriners location in Montreal, Quebec, the cellular connectivity was less consistent—regardless of carrier.
+Unfortunately, at the Shriners location in Montreal, Quebec, the cellular connectivity was less than consistent—regardless of carrier.
 Ironically enough, the hospital’s innovative new building was to blame.
 Completed within the last two years with state-of-the-art construction materials to prevent heat loss and save energy costs, the structure was also effective at blocking cell signal.

 The problem with weak cell signal was particularly of concern in the on-call room—the precise location where medical professionals are on-site, 24 hours a day; always just a phone call away.